Think about this for a second.

 You will generate hundreds of thousands, if not millions of euros in your working life.

-And that’s why you need to insure yourself with income protection.
+And that’s why you need to safeguard that income.

 If you break down and are out of work for a long period, the money-making machine will stop.